Children in Care and Leaving Care services

 Children In Care Council

-Children who are looked after and are 12 years and older have the opportunity to become members of the Bury Children in care council.
+Children who are looked after and are 12 years and older have the opportunity to become members of the Children in Care Council (CICC).

-The Children and Young People in Care Team is made up of professionals from different agencies that are committed to the needs of children who are looked after by the local authority.
+The Care and Support Service is made up of professionals from different agencies that are committed to the needs of children who are looked after by the local authority.

 Bury Council has signed up to the Looked After Children's pledge, that was developed by the children in care of Bury Council and has agreed to ensure that the following statements are implemented for Bury children in care: